Uwana-phil/Hr-Analysis-of-attrition-and-its-causative-factors/README.md

 - [Limitations](#limitations)

+## Project Overview:
+This analysis aims to uncover the key drivers behind employee attrition within an organisation.
+By carefully examining the workforce data, i identify patterns and trends that may contribute to factors like employee's geographic (gender, age, marital status, tenure), job role, work-life balance,  compensation, training,

 ### Data Source:
 HR Data: The primary dataset used for this analysis is the "HR_df.csv" file containing information of a private organisation.